JC-LL/astrapi/README.md

 Astrapi-generated DSL parser will assume your DSL models are written in plain **s-expressions**.

 ## What are s-expressions ?
-S-expressions, abreviated as \"sexps\", actually mean \"symbolic expressions\".
+S-expressions, abbreviated as \"sexps\", actually mean \"symbolic expressions\".
 They originated from the famous LISP language.
 Compiler designers resort to  *sexp* as the most direct mean to capture Abstract Syntax Trees (AST) in a textual format.

 Sexps are convenient to serialize both data *and* code, which offers a superiority over other serialization formats like XML, YAML or JSON.